 Despite its glamorous appearance, grooming the Russian Blue is easy and straightforward.
 They need a combing once or twice a week (which they will probably love!), regular ear checks, and routine care otherwise.

-All you’ll really need for grooming supplies are a medium-toothed comb, a toothbrush, and nail clippers.
+All you’ll need for grooming supplies are a medium-toothed comb, a toothbrush, and nail clippers.

 Because of its predisposition to obesity, you will want to monitor your Blue’s diet carefully.
 Again, free-feeding is not a good idea for this breed.

-You will need to be strict about portions, and if necessary, switch them to a low-calorie food.
+You will need to be strict about portions and switch them to a low-calorie food if necessary.
 You will also want to keep treats to a minimum.

 Facts About Russian Blue Kittens